mahatrabelsi1/GNN-MVP-Node-Classification-Under-Noise/README.md

 ✅ Models must be trained locally

-⚠️ Invalid or malformed submissions will be rejected automatically
+⚠️ Invalid submissions are rejected automatically

 Failure to follow these rules may result in disqualification.